Neoheal®. Hydrogel dressing for wound management

 Neoheal® is a modern and unique hydrogel dressing recommended for treatment of burns, ulcerations, bedsores and all kinds of skin damages in which humid medium is favorable.

-- Decreased dehydration and cell death (Neutrophils, macrophages & fibroblast necessary for wound healing cannot thrive in a dry environment)
+- Decreased dehydration and cell death (Neutrophils, macrophages & fibroblasts necessary for wound healing cannot thrive in a dry environment)

 - Increased angiogenesis